-Radio and television ads paid for by a candidate's committee for their own election must include the following disclaimers:
+Radio and television ads paid for by a candidate's committee for their own election must include the following disclaimers disclosures:

-- Radio: "Paid for by" followed by name of committee as it appears on most recent Form 410 at the beginning or end of advertisement read in a clearly spoken manner with pitch and tone substantially similar to the rest of advertisement. - Television: "Paid for by" followed by name of committee as it appears on most recent Form 410 shown for at least four seconds.
+Radio: "Ad paid for by" followed by name of committee as it appears on most recent Form 410 at the beginning or end of advertisement read in a clearly spoken manner with pitch and tone substantially similar to the rest of advertisement.
+Television: "Ad paid for by" followed by name of committee as it appears on most recent Form 410 shown for at least four seconds.
 Letters must be in a type size greater than or equal to four percent of the height of the screen.

-The Act does not require a specific disclaimer on newspaper ads paid for by a candidate's committee for their own election.
+The Act does not require a specific disclaimer disclosure on newspaper ads paid for by a candidate's committee for their own election.
 For newspaper ad requirements, candidates and committees should check the Elections Code.

-Committees primarily formed to support or oppose a candidate making independent expenditures for a newspaper, radio, or television ad to support or oppose a candidate are subject to the "paid for by [committee name]" disclaimer and other requirements as described in the chart earlier in this chapter.
+Committees primarily formed to support or oppose a candidate making independent expenditures for a newspaper, radio, or television ad to support or oppose a candidate are subject to the "Ad paid for by [committee name]" disclaimer disclosure and other requirements as described in the chart earlier in this chapter.